samphelan/samphelan/README.md

 ## About Me

-I'm the developer and maintainer of [Pulsewidth UI](https://pulsewidthlabs.com/) an intuitive and flexible UI component library for React.

-If you would like to contribute to that project, [check out the guide](https://pulsewidthlabs.com/docs/contributing) or email me at samphelan7@gmail.com.
+I'm currently a backend developer for [Reloshare](https://reloshare.com).

 I've also built many other sites and worked for [big](https://graybar.com) & [small](https://1904labs.com) companies as a data engineer & full stack developer.
-Check out my [LinkedIn](https://www.linkedin.com/in/samuel-phelan) for more information on that.
+Check out my [LinkedIn](https://www.linkedin.com/in/samuel-phelan) for more information on my professional experience.

-I'm currently exploring Rust, C#, and Unity for game development, continuing to build out Pulsewidth UI, and working on a very exciting project, details of which I will share soon.

 ## Skills